 Your mother-in-law may be being overbearing because she feels iced out of the wedding planning process.
 The best way to get her to stop?
 Give her stuff to do!
 If she makes it known that she wants to be involved, ask for her opinions on invitation design, linens and favours.
 Or, go the extra mile and invite her to come along on venue scouting missions and decoration shopping adventures.
 Chances are, the more you involve her, the less overbearing she’ll become.

 Know your boundaries

 There are some wedding-related things that you just won’t be able to handle criticisms on.
 Everybody has a breaking point, and you should be well aware of yours.
 If there are tasks you really don’t want to involve your mother-in-law in, you totally don’t have to – just be strategic about it.
 If she constantly judges your outfit choices, dress shopping with her may be a nightmare.
 So, on the day of your appointment, you may want to task her with something equally important – like tasting cakes with her son or daughter.

 Make some basic rules

-Letting her know the ground rules up front will keep her from overstepping boundaries.
+Letting her know the ground rules upfront will keep an overbearing mother-in-law from overstepping boundaries.
 Get the feeling that she wants to invite about a million of her own friends to your big day?
 Kindly let her know soon after your engagement that the number of guests isn’t up for discussion.
 Or, maybe she really wants to help out with the food, but you’ve got totally different tastes?
 Tell her that while you’d love for her to come try cakes with you, your side of the family will be working on the menu.
 It’s all about compassion and compromise.